 “If conservative management has failed to provide the relief that you need, it may be time to consider your surgical options,” says Dr. Gonzalez.
 “Surgery is the only fix for pelvic organ prolapse and is also recommended for those suffering from significant voiding dysfunction if physical therapy provides no relief.”

 There are two varieties of surgery for pelvic floor dysfunction: reconstructive and obliterative.

 Obliterative surgery is generally reserved for older patients who no longer have any interest in sexual intercourse, due to the nature of the surgery.
 In an obliterative surgery, the problem areas are removed therefore preventing any future ability to have sexual intercourse.

 Reconstructive surgery comes in two variants — N.T.R. or native tissue repair, and graft augmented.
 Depending on your symptoms and anatomy, either may be right for you but your doctor will likely have a preference based on their expertise and your individual case.

 These surgeries generally only take an hour or two to perform and you’ll likely only have to stay one night in the hospital for observation, afterward.
 The recovery time is six to eight weeks with regular check-ups at two weeks, six weeks, four months, and one year.
 Your recovery may include physical therapy, as well.

 See an Expert

-If you’ve been experiencing pelvic floor pressure or think you may have pelvic floor dysfunction, please visit our site to make an appointment to speak with one of our specialists.
+If you’ve been experiencing pelvic floor pressure or think you may have pelvic floor dysfunction, please contact us to make an appointment to speak with one of our specialists.